 For those just starting to consider the University of Chicago, the school has a lot going for it.
 Founded by the RICHEST MAN EVER, John D. Rockefeller, the school offers over fifty majors to undergraduates.
-Its Common Core classes are capped at seventeen students, and taught by full time faculty.
-Last but not least, who wouldn’t want to go to the school where nuclear science was born (in a secret lab under the football field)?
+Its Common Core classes are capped at seventeen students, and taught by full time faculty (this is a huge bonus—at a lot of big research institutions, TAs teach a lot of first-year courses).
+Last but not least, who wouldn’t want to go to the school where nuclear science was born in a secret lab under the football field?

-Well…that’s complicated.
+Well…it’s a little bit complicated.
 On its admissions website, the University of Chicago profiles its class of 2019.
 The range of ACT scores admitted students earned was 22-36.
-That sounds like a pretty big range until you examine the specifics.
+That sounds like a pretty big range—until you examine the specifics.

 For the vast majority (75%) of admitted students who submitted ACT scores, their scores were 32 or higher.
-For perspective, if you earned a 32 on the ACT, you earned a higher score than 98% of your peers.
-A full 25% of applicants earned a 35 or 36 on the ACT.
+To put this into perspective, if you earned a 32 on the ACT, you earned a higher score than 98% of everyone taking that exam.
+And at U of Chicago, a full 25% of applicants earned a 35 or 36 on the ACT.

-If you’re still thinking of applying despite such rigorous competition, it’s time to start advanced ACT training to earn a 36.
-You may not reach that goal (only .7% do), but shooting for perfection will no doubt raise your composite ACT score to a more competitive number.
+Don’t let that scare you off!
+Despite such rigorous competition, you can work on upping your ACT scores.
+It’s time to start advanced ACT training to earn a 36.
+Even if you don’t reach that goal, shooting for perfection will no doubt raise your composite ACT score to a more competitive number.

-A 32+ ACT score will keep your application in the slush pile a bit longer, but you’ll need to stand out in other ways if you’re going to be one of the 7.8% of applicants accepted each year.
+A 32+ ACT score will keep your application in the admissions pool a bit longer, but you’ll need to stand out in other ways if you’re going to be one of the 7.8% of applicants accepted each year.

 Like all highly selective schools, the University of Chicago looks far beyond test scores for its best applicants.
-If you’ve been doing all the right things (leadership positions in extracurricular activities, volunteer work, unique creative endeavors, shining teacher recommendations, and stellar essays), the admissions counselors will certainly take note.
+Other factors also count: leadership positions in extracurricular activities, volunteer work, unique creative endeavors, shining teacher recommendations, and stellar essays.
+With these kinds of things going for you, admissions counselors will certainly take note.